anurag5398/forecastguy/README.md

 # forecastguy
-<h5>Forecastguy is CLI developed for demostration.
+'''Forecastguy is CLI developed''' <h5> for demostration.
 It is not production ready or fully optimized.
 Time was a factor while developing this tool.
 Hope to make it better, in coming days.
 Beautiful code was not the target.
 Code complies with pep8 standards.
 In future a separate JSON API will be developed for carrying out different tasks.<br/>
 Using forecastguy one could find forecast of any place on any day at any time, meaning hourly, monthly and current day options.</h5>
 <br>I have tried to cover most of the essential task, if required I will also cover the Optional tasks<br/>
 <br>